swegger/SE_SL_2022/README.md

 ```

-*Note, if directory/data/sname1/MultiSizePursuit.mat exists, SetupSmoothPursuitProject will load that data and then check if more data needs to be extracted.
+*Note, if directory/data/sname/MultiSizePursuit.mat exists, `SetupSmoothPursuitProject` will load that data and then check if more data needs to be extracted.

 *Analysis of data*

-Data and analysis and model fitting are all performed by the function gainNoiseMultiSize.
+Data and analysis and model fitting are all performed by the function `gainNoiseMultiSize`.
 A variety of options are available to the user.
-Please see the execution of analysis in GainNoiseModelBehavior for example inputs to gainNoiseMultiSize
+Please see the execution of analysis in `GainNoiseModelBehavior` for example inputs to `gainNoiseMultiSize`

 ### Behavioral modeling
 *Simulation of candidate behavioral models*

 As part of our exploration of simple behavioral models that might be able to explain the observed data, we developed a tool for simulating behavior.
 To verify our model fits, we also developed methods for testing the fit of candidate models to the simulated behavior.
-The function TestGainNoiseFitting does most of the heavy lifting.
+The function `TestGainNoiseFitting` does most of the heavy lifting.
 Below we will give a couple examples of how to use the function.

 To simulate the simple gain noise model, from the command line in MATLAB simply type: